mowito/mowito_amd64/docs/source/pure_pursuit_tuning.rst

 B. The robot oscillates a lot while approaching a turn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Make sure that the lookahead goal is in front of the robot and then reduce the maximum angular velocity for a smoother motion.
+Make sure that the lookahead goal is in front of the robot and not underneath it.
+Also, reduce the maximum angular velocity for a smoother motion.

 C. The robot is unable/takes more time to follow its path after taking a turn